jodaz/speedstudy/log.md

 ### Day 4: January 25, Thursday

-**Today's progress**: Read and make a test from the Shay Howe course's "Learn to code HTML and CSS".
+**Today's progress**: Read and make a test from the Shay Howe book "Learn to code HTML and CSS".
 Keep calm (?)

 **Thoughts**: I thought yesterday was a hard day, but this was even worse.
 A family member became ill (yesterday) and right now my anxiety levels are in spike.
 It's a very difficult moment, I hope to.. well.